johnny-quesada-developer/easy-web-workers-example/README.md

 # Easy Web Worker

 Easy Web Worker is a lightweight and easy-to-use library for creating web workers in JavaScript applications.
 With Easy Web Worker, you can move computationally expensive tasks and logic off the main thread and into a separate thread, improving the performance and responsiveness of your application.
+[Live Example](https://johnny-quesada-developer.github.io/easy-web-workers-example/)

 ## Benefits